Mainland Headwear Holdings:

 Monitoring ensures that internal control continues to operate effectively.
 It involves assessment by appropriate personnel of the design and operation of controls and taking of suitable follow-up actions.

 The Board and Audit Committee oversee the process, assisted by internal audit team.
 There are two audit committee meetings annually.
-2019 audit plan and internal audit report were reviewed and approved by the Audit Committee.
-No significant internal control weaknesses in 2019 is noted.
+Audit plan and internal audit report were reviewed and approved by the Audit Committee.
+No significant internal control weaknesses in 2023 is noted.

 Our external auditor, PricewaterhouseCoopers, performs independent statutory audits of the Group’s financial statements and reports to the Audit Committee any significant weaknesses in our internal control procedures which come to its notice during the course of the audit.